royerlab/cytoself/README.md

 ## Computation resources
 It is highly recommended to use GPU to run cytoself.
-A full model with image shape (100, 100, 2) and batch size 64 can take ~9GB of GPU memory.
+For a reference, a full model with image shape (100, 100, 2) and batch size 64 can take ~9GB of GPU memory.

 ## Tested Environment